-A lot of people don’t realize the underlying dangers of being an Estate Agent and put themselves at risk every single day.
-Being with other people can be lonely and risky!
+A lot of people don’t realise the underlying dangers of being an Estate Agent and put themselves at risk every single day.

 - 30% of Estate Agents have bee the victims of verbal abuse